dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 list should be applied to the AWS security grou  by the time detect_sg_drift is called.

+#### Module2e code changes (resurrection candidates, rebooted nodes and SG rule reapply to all resurreciton candidates)

+XXXXXXXX WIP

-#### module2e application of the mainifest to the ghost nodes after they have been rebooted
+##### module2e application of the mainifest to the ghost nodes after they have been rebooted

 Finally, module2e consumes the manifest json file and replays the application of the rules to the security group on the ghosts AFTER they have been rebooted and prior to resurrection in module2f.
 As noted in the previous UPDATE, this code is greatly simplified when